 I began my career as a “suit”, otherwise known as an account services person, in the high-energy, take no prisoners, world of advertising.
 Living in Montreal, I worked on businesses as diverse as Gillette and Calvin Klein.
 Then, once I’d packed up and made my way to Toronto, I worked on Ford of Canada, NFL Canada, Canadian MedicAlert Foundation and Scotts Foods (KFC).
-Those years provided tremendous communication and marketing disciplines that would serve me well throughout my career.
-Most importantly, I learned how to think from a consumer’s perspective, which in my mind became the holy grail of marketing.
+Those years provided me with tremendous communication and marketing disciplines that would serve me well throughout my career.
+Most importantly, I learned how to think from a consumer’s perspective, which from my point of view became the holy grail of marketing.
 What else could possibly matter?

 Taking a significant risk, I followed my passion and left the advertising world in the late nineties to pursue a career as a photojournalist.
-It was an amazing time for me.
-I managed to visit every province and territory in Canada.
-I explored all seven continents with exhilarating adventures in Africa, Antarctica, through the Amazon and reaching some of the most remote corners of the planet.
-I told my stories through magazines and newspapers around the world, including a very small, may emphasize VERY small, but career opening piece in National Geographic magazine.
-These experiences alone would have been reward enough for my efforts, but eventually being accepted as a member of the prestigious Explorers Club, still one of my proudest accomplishments.
+It was the most rewarding of times.
+By design, I visited every province and territory in Canada.
+I explored all seven continents with exhilarating adventures in Africa, Antarctica, through the Amazon rain forest and reaching into some of the most remote corners of the planet.
+I told stories of my travels in magazines and newspapers around the world, including a very small, may emphasize VERY small, but career opening piece in National Geographic magazine.
+These experiences alone would have been reward enough for my efforts, but eventually being accepted as a member of the prestigious Explorers Club, became of my proudest accomplishments.

 In 2005 a friend introduced me to a small Canadian parka (a “parka” for non-Canadians is a warm winter coat) company called Canada Goose.
 From the moment I tried on a Canada Goose parka I was sold.
-Until then I had hated the bitter cold of a Canadian winter, but my new Goose parka opened up half the year to me because I was no longer cold.
+Up until then I had hated the bitter cold of a Canadian winter, but my new Goose parka opened up half the year I had previously avoided.
 I could spend more time outside taking pictures, exploring landscapes and interviewing people because of those amazing jackets.
 What’s more, the company had a real story.
-It was an authentic, family built, best in class product, and a company that I wanted desperately to be a part of.
-I left what was at the time the best job I’d ever had, to help tell the story of Canada Goose as their head of marketing.
+It was an authentic, family built, best in class product, and a they were starting a journey that I wanted desperately to be a part of.
+And so, as timing and good fortune conspired, I was invited to join Canada Goose to help tell the story of Canada Goose as their head of marketing.

-I left Canada Goose after winning three Cannes Lions and being named one of Ad Age Magazine’s 50 Most Creative People In The World for the last creative campaign I oversaw.
-The Canada Goose listing and initial public offering on both the NYSE and the TSE seemed like a natural time to step aside and pass on the torch.
+I left Canada Goose after winning three Cannes Gold Lions and being named one of Ad Age Magazine’s 50 Most Creative People In The World for the last creative campaign I oversaw.
+When Canada Goose went public, it seemed like a natural time to step aside and pass on the torch.